 Privately Owned ATMs

 Professional Service Providers

-- Cash Intensive Businesses
+Cash Intensive Businesses

 This session will not consider the new customer due diligence requirements for the beneficial ownership final rule.

-Mr. Crow has been, and continues to be, an education consultant for BOL Learning Connect, conducting webinars that have covered VISA/MasterCard chargebacks, debit card compliance and fraud prevention for hundreds of banks.
-It was in this role that Mr. Crow was recognized as a Bankers Online Guru in 2011.
+As an education consultant for the Glia Group BOL Learning Connect program, Brian conducts webinars on topics like VISA/MasterCard chargebacks, debit card compliance, and fraud prevention.
+For this work, he was recognized as a Bankers Online Guru in 2011.

 “Bach to Spock” could characterize his interests outside work.
 Music has been a lifelong passion, and Brian is the organist and handbell director for King of Glory Lutheran Church in Elgin, Illinois.
 And as a devoted Trekkie, he can hold my own with anyone in a Star Trek trivia match.